 In this module you’ll be introduced to the literature, history and interpretation of the Hebrew Bible, also known as the Old Testament.
 You’ll consider the biblical text as history, literature and scripture in both the Jewish and Christian Traditions.

-Introduction to the Study of the New Testament
+Interpreting the New Testament

 The Bible in Music, Art and Literature

 In this module you’ll learn about the lives and works of some of the main theologians ranging from the first Christian thinker in the 2nd century, up to the Reformation and Counter-Reformation movements of the 16th century.
 You’ll study figures such as Augustine, Aquinas and Luther, looking at their ideas but also placing them in their broader historical and ecclesiastical context.

 This module introduces the development of Western Christian theology from the Enlightenment to the present.
 It surveys the challenges posed to Christian faith by modernity and a range of theological responses to these challenges.
 In this way you’ll deal with central theological and ethical questions arising in the work and historical context of key thinkers such as Descartes, Kant, Schleiermacher, Kierkegaard and Barth.

-Introduction to Judaism
+Introduction to Biblical Hebrew

-In this module you’ll be introduced to the Greek language as used in the New Testament.
+In this module you’ll be introduced to the basics of reading Biblical Hebrew.
 You’ll gain the ability to understand and translate basic sentences into English by the end of the module.

-In this module you’ll be introduced to the basics of reading Biblical Hebrew.
+In this module you’ll be introduced to the Greek language as used in the New Testament.
 You’ll gain the ability to understand and translate basic sentences into English by the end of the module.
-You’ll have four hours per week of classes for this module.

 Philosophy for Theologians

 In this module you’ll be given an overview of the most important philosophical ideas, theories and arguments and their relation to religion and theology.
 You’ll begin by studying the Greek ‘natural theology’ of the pre-Socratic thinkers and end with the postmodern ‘turn to religion’ of Emmanuel Levinas and Jacques Derrida.

 Prophets and Prophecy in the Hebrew Bible

 In this module you’ll examine the prophetic literature of the Hebrew Bible, considering the nature of prophecy in the Hebrew Bible and in the wider ancient Near Eastern context.
 You’ll examine biblical prophetic texts as literature such as: Amos, Hosea, Isaiah, Jeremiah and Ezekiel as well as the narratives about the prophets in the Pentateuch/Torah, historical books, and Latter Prophets.

 This module will examine a range of ethical issues in the Hebrew Bible, considering the nature of ethical thought in ancient Israel and its relationship to surrounding ideas in the Ancient Near East, as well as the ongoing use of these texts as a moral resource right up to the present day.
 Topics for specific study include those such as the justification of violence and warfare, sexuality and gender issues, and ideas of social justice.
-The module is taught through a two hour seminars each week

 The Life and Teaching of Jesus